-Currently, avalanche forecasting is done by experts using data from local weather stations and field observations from ski and cross-country ski operators, avalanche monitors for transport and industry, and volunteers who test manually the snowpack.
+Currently, avalanche forecasting is made by experts using data from local weather stations and field observations from ski and cross-country ski operators, transport and industrial avalanche monitors, and volunteers who test the snow cover manually.

 According to a new study published in Cold Regions Science and Technology journal, simulated snow cover models developed by a team of Canadian researchers can detect and track thin layers of snow.
 This can detect avalanche risk in a unique way, and also provide forecasters with an additional reliable tool when local data is insufficient or unavailable.